MerrickMath/MerrickMath.github.io/2021Statistics.md

 ---

-### March 2 - March 6
-* Watch List:
-    * AP Classroom Videos 8.1-8.2

-* Homework
-   * AP Central Assigned Problems

-A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>

----

 ### Exam
 * The AP Statistics exam will be held on Thursday May 5, at 12PM.
 * <a href="https://MerrickMath.github.io/APStatistics/FormulaSheets.pdf"> Exam Formula Sheet</a>.